Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 The Autism Project

-The Autism Project is an organization dedicated to connecting researches and practitioners with families affected by autism.
-They seek to help the entire family unit by teaching the latest practices regarding autism and by providing a supportive and collaborative community.
+The Autism Project connects researchers and practitioners with families affected by autism.
+It seeks to help the entire family unit by teaching the latest practices regarding autism and providing a supportive and collaborative community.

 To learn more, visit https://www.theautismproject.org